BradleyColson/Politics/README.md

 ---

-### **Analytical Insights**
-* **Volume vs. Value:** While the **Small ($0-$199)** bracket accounts for **70.5%** of all individual donations, the **Max/High** bracket (less than 1% of donors) contributed a nearly identical total dollar amount.
-* **The "Donation Gap":** There is a significant drop-off in the **Large ($1001-$2900)** category, suggesting donors typically remain in the grassroots tier or jump directly to the maximum allowable contribution.
-* **Data Integrity:** All values were cleaned and validated using SQL `STR_TO_DATE` and `DECIMAL` casting after resolving legacy encoding issues from the raw FEC source files.

-### Key Data Insights
-Grassroots Strength: 70% of all contributors fall into the Small ($0-$199) bracket, showing a broad base of support.

-Top-Heavy Funding: The Max/High group contains only 1% of the total number of donors but accounts for roughly 35% of the total funds raised.

-Engagement Gap: There is a noticeable "valley" in the Large ($1001-$2900) bracket, suggesting that donors are either casual contributors or "all-in" maximum donors, with very few in between.

-### Technical Process (ETL)
+### Technical Workflow (ETL)
-A significant portion of this project involved overcoming "dirty data" challenges common in legacy government datasets:

-Encoding Fixes: Resolved UTF-8 BOM and Windows-specific line ending issues using PowerShell to ensure 100% data ingestion into MySQL.
+Challenge: 52,000 rows of "dirty" FEC data with legacy encoding (UTF-8 BOM) and non-standard dates.

+Wrangling: Used PowerShell to fix line endings and encoding, ensuring 100% data ingestion.

-Schema Design: Developed a flexible staging table using BIGINT and VARCHAR to prevent data loss during the initial LOAD DATA INFILE process.
+Schema Design: Built a MySQL staging environment using BIGINT and VARCHAR to prevent data truncation during bulk loads.

-Data Transformation: Utilized STR_TO_DATE functions to convert non-standard MMDDYYYY strings into ISO-standard SQL DATE objects for time-series readiness.
+Data Transformation: Applied STR_TO_DATE and DECIMAL casting to convert messy strings into analysis-ready types.